The essential thing in education is not the doctrine taught, it is the awakening.

 e – Socialisation to society

-=in the city, in the country, in the car, in parks, stations, lifts….
+(in the city, in the countryside, in cars, in parks, train stations, elevators…)

 spitz nain - poméranian - noire - 4,5 mois